joaosoft/state-machine/README.md

-can make transition to In progress check in-progress handler with [1 text true] execute in-progress handler with [1 text true] execute by user in-progress handler with [1 text true]
+can make transition to In progress check in-progress handler with [1 text true] execute in-progress handler with [1 text true] by user: execute in-progress handler with [1 text true] state machine: A, transition handler with [1 text true] by user: success event in-progress handler with [1 text true]
 ```

 ## Known issues